romansp/vueconf-2025-version-skew/slides.md

 * Our flagship product Axure RP for creating complex interactive wireframes and prototypes without coding.
 * We also provide companion web application called Axure Cloud which allows to share and collaborate on your prototypes in browser.
-* In 2018 we rewrote front-end on Vue 2 with Vue CLI
+* Originally on Vue 2 with Vue CLI
-* And in late 2024 we fully migrated to Vue 3 with Vite.
+* Fully migrated to Vue 3 with Vite in late 2024.

 <!--
 Hi everyone!
 My name is Raman Paulau.
 Let's talk about deployments.

 I'd like to share what I find to be a very elegant solution to how we handle an issue called frontend version skew in our web applications.
 But before we dive into what frontend version skew is, let me setup some context.

 I work for company Axure Software.
 You may have heard or even used our flagship product Axure RP which allows to create complex interactive prototypes and wireframes without coding.
-Together with RP we also provide a companion web app Axure Cloud where you can share your prototypes and collaborate with your team in browser.
+Along with RP we  provide a companion web app Axure Cloud where you can share your prototypes and collaborate with your team in browser.

-We rewrote Axure Cloud front-end in 2018 on Vue 2 with Vue CLI.
+Axure Cloud originally on Vue 2 with Vue CLI.
 And in late 2024 we fully migrated to Vue 3 with Vite.
 -->

 ---